Hiraga Gennai: Rootless Grass

-Another of Gennai's note-able satirical works is the is Rootless Grass.
-A story of Enma, who falls in love with a Onnagata.
+Another of Gennai's notable satirical works is Rootless Grass, in which Enma, the King of Hell, falls in love with an onnagata.
 In Gennai's description of hell, it is a lively place, but is currently in the midst of a large construction project.
-This project is due to the need for more space, in large part because of the massive growth in population that hell is enduring.
-King Enma tasks the Dragon King with the retrieval of the Onnagata Kinkunojo II which has become the object of Enma's affection.
-The Dragon King holds court to determine who will go to the mortal world to retrieve the Onnagata.
-However there is an issue is trying to figure out which retainer would be the best to send.
-In the end the Dragon king sends the gatekeeper a Kappa to complete this task.
-The Kappa tries seduce the actor and then attempts to drown them, in order to complete their task.
-In the end the Kappa ends up falling for the young actor and instead brings back a less attractive Onnagata as a consolation prize.
-This caused Enma to venture out to the mortal realm in search of Kinkunojo.
-This unfortunately caused in interaction with a hero, which leads to Enma being defeated.
+This project is due to the need for more space, because of the massive growth in population that hell is experiencing.
+King Enma tasks the Dragon King with the retrieval of the onnagata Kinkunojō II, who has become the object of Enma's affection.
+The Dragon King holds court to determine who will go to the mortal world to retrieve the onnagata.
+The court debates over which retainer should be the one to complete this task.
+In the end, the Dragon King sends the gatekeeper, a kappa.
+The kappa plans to seduce the actor and then drown him, in order to bring him back to hell.
+However, the kappa falls in love with the young actor.
+Not wanting to subject his lover to eternal suffering in hell, the kappa brings back a less attractive onnagata in an unsuccessful attempt to appease Enma.
+Enma then ventures out into the mortal realm to find Kinkunojō himself, but he is defeated in battle by the great hero actor Ichikawa Raizō I. It is then revealed that the whole story has actually been Raizō's dream, foretelling his imminent death.

 A Lousy Journey of Love

-Continuing the theme of satirical publications, Gennai's piece A Lousy Journey of Love is a part of his posthumous complication of short stories, Blown Blossom and Fallen Leaves.
-Within this piece, the reader follows the journey of two lice that are traversing the body of a boy.
-There are frequent plays on words within this piece which adds to the effect of exaggerating the absurdity and humor of the point of view of a louse.
+Continuing the theme of satirical publications, Gennai's piece "A Lousy Journey of Love" is part of Blown Blossom and Fallen Leaves, an anthology of his work compiled and published posthumously by his friend and trainee, Ōta Nanpo.
+Within this piece, the reader follows the journey of two lice traversing the body of a boy.
+Gennai employs frequent wordplay and puns, which add to the absurdity and humor of telling a story from the perspective of a louse.